Gate-Based Microwave Quantum Repeater Via Grid-State Encoding: Secret key analysis

-As for entanglement swapping in GBMQR, a Bell-state measurement is achieved by a deterministic controlled-Z gate followed by two single bosonic-qubit measurements in the X-basis with local Pauli corrections and feedforward.
+As for entanglement swapping in GBMQR, a Bell-state measurement is achieved by a deterministic controlled-Z gate followed by two single bosonic-qubit measurements in the X-basis.
 Based on the outcomes of these measurements the system follows a deterministic trajectory towards a Bell-state.
 Contrary to a beamsplitter Bell-state measurement where the system follows a heralded probabilistic path that depends on detection statistics.

 The success probability of the gate-based approach depends on the success probability of the entangling controlled-Z gate and the two projective measurements on the intermediate bosonic modes in the X-basis.
 The success probability of the projective measurements involves the measurement fidelity of a homodyne POVM detector.
 The controlled-Z gate has a success probability that approximately scales as the squared overlap $\beta^{2}$ (see Appendix \ref{app:EGSWAP}).
 When $\kappa_{\text{damp}}^{-1}=$ ~\SI{25}{\milli\second}, the overlap is $\beta \approx 0.80$, whereas when $\kappa_{\text{damp}}^{-1}=$~\SI{40}{\milli\second}, $\beta\approx0.90$ (see Appendix~\ref{app:OVerlapExps} and Fig.~\ref{figoverlap}).
 In both cases, the measurement fidelity of a homodyne detection is taken to be $\approx 0.95$.
 Accordingly, entanglement swapping success probability is $\mathcal{P}^{\text{succ}}_{\text{SW}}$ $\approx 0.36$, and $\approx 0.58$ respectively.
-It is worth noting, that the considered damping rates correspond to $150\text{--}300$ rounds of error correction, each of which lasts for $\approx$~\SI{7}{\micro\second}.
-Knowing that the overall duration of a typical quantum repeater protocol is in the range of~\SIrange{1}{3}{\milli\second}~\cite{RevModPhys.83.33}, these values reasonably estimate the overall losses.
+However, as storage losses increase, the similar overlap and the success probabilities of entanglement generation and swapping both decrease (see Table \ref{tab:comparison} for details).
+In Fig.~\ref{fig:SKR} we compare the secret key rate of both GBMQR and a beamsplitter-based microwave quantum repeater.
+As can be seen from the figure, the best performance was achieved by GBMQR operating at damping rate $\kappa_{\text{damp}}^{-1}=$~\SI{40}{\milli\second}.
+When $\kappa_{\text{damp}}^{-1}=$ ~\SI{25}{\milli\second}, GBMQR is able to outperform an ideal beamsplitter-based microwave repeater and generate higher key rates.
+A further decrease in the storage lifetime degrades the achievable key rates.
+Particularly, when $\kappa_{\text{damp}}^{-1}=$ ~\SI{15}{\milli\second}, GBMQR generates secret keys at a rate coinciding with that of an ideal BSMQR.
+It can be seen from Fig. (\ref{fig:SKR}) that the trend continues at a damping value of $\kappa_{\text{damp}}^{-1}=$ ~\SI{10}{\milli\second}.
+The performance of GBMQR reaches its lowest value at $\kappa_{\text{damp}}^{-1}=$ ~\SI{8}{\milli\second}.
+It can be noted as well that the rate of generated secret keys coincides with that of a realistic BSMQR operating at transmissivities of $\eta_{1}=\eta_{2}=0.6$.